alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 * Syria
 * Zimbabwe

+There's also an embargo on exporting jet fuel and jet fuel additives to Syria.

 There are some limited exceptions (eg for some types of goods that will be used for humanitarian relief or peacekeeping).

-ECO won’t usually give a licence to export small arms, light weapons, weapon components or ammunition to:
+There's an embargo on exporting small arms, light weapons, weapon components or ammunition to:

 * Benin
 * Burkina Faso